Luquenje/Task-Management-System/backend/API_CreateTask.md

 | `Task_creator` | Auth context | JWT username |
 | `Task_owner` | Fixed | Always NULL |
 | `Task_createDate` | Auto-generated | Current timestamp (NOW()) |

+### Error Code System

+- All errors return only a `code` field
+- HTTP status codes are preserved and align with error codes
+- Clients should implement error code lookup for user-friendly messages
+- Error codes are consistent across all TMS APIs
+- **TMS_005** indicates a retry-safe collision - the client can retry the same request
+- **TMS_006** indicates a critical failure in ID generation - requires investigation